themonk14/Scripts/Startup/README.md

 That script adds the "startup" script and config file to "/usr/local/bin" folder.
 Then, It creates a cronjob to run the script after every reboot.

+Don't forget to change permissions of all the files in this repo , you can do that using the following command.
+Run the command only while you are in the scripts directory.

+chmod 755 *

 mail : prudhvir14@pm.me